jdspugh/jp-sync/README.md

 1. `jp-watch` must be installed on your system.
 To install `jp-watch`, follow [these instructions](https://github.com/jdspugh/jp-watch-c).

-1. `rsync` must be installed on the local and remote machines with the relavant certificates configured so that it can sync to remote servers without asking for the password.
+1. `rsync` must be installed on the local and remote machines with the relavant certificates configured so that it can sync as root to remote servers without asking for the password.

     MacOS: `$ brew install rsync`